 Picture it.
-You’re in the cinema, or the theatre, or just on the sofa in front of the TV.
+You’re watching a film, a TV show, a live stream theatre production.
 Your skin is tingling and your hairs are on end because of what you’ve just heard, or seen.
 “You don’t understand, I could’ve had class, I could’ve been a contender,” “there’s rosemary, that’s for remembrance,” or even “‘you ain’t my mother’ – ‘yes I am!’”.
 Creating characters that trigger emotional responses has long been the work of talented directors and performers.
 But it’s a task that’s no longer confined to stage and screen.

 Selling a product or providing a service isn’t what it was.
 Gone are the days of just telling people about what you do and hoping they will listen, then buy into it.
 Consumers today want conversation, they want insight, they want to feel like the brands they are buying from really ‘get’ them.

 The landscape has changed, which in turn has changed the way we need to traverse it.
 As business owners, entrepreneurs and marketers we all want to elicit an authentic emotional response from consumers, so that what they read, listen or watch compels them to act – be that to like, share, support or buy.

 Brands are no longer inanimate objects, but living, breathing entities with the power to make people feel things.
 The semantics we use to describe them alone point towards their anthropomorphism – brands can now ‘say’, ‘connect’, ‘engage’ and ‘listen’, with all the humanity of a real person.
 Indeed, when building a brand we frequently ask ourselves, how does this brand speak?
 What does it believe in?
 How does it feel?